ClaudioVR/Photo-Gallery-P5/README.md

-Photo Gallery project where I make use of two jQuery plugins, as I start to understand and play around with this js library.
+A simple Photo Gallery project where I make use of jQuery plugins, to create modal windows and carousels, as well as a search box.

 Check it out here: https://claudiovr.github.io/Photo-Gallery-P5/